-PRELIMINARY PROSPECTUS

-SUBJECT TO COMPLETION

-DATED JUNE 23, 2016

-of units consisting of One Share of Common Stock and a Warrant to Purchase of a Share of Common Stock
+PRELIMINARY PROSPECTUS SUBJECT TO COMPLETION DATED JULY 8, 2016 \$15,000,00 00 of units consisting of One Share of Common Stock and a V Warrant to Purchase One Share of Common Stock

-We are offering up to \$ units, consisting of one share of common stock and a warrant to purchase share of common stock, with an exercise price of \$ per warrant.
+We are offering up to 2,970,297 units, consisting of one share of common stock and a warrant to purchase one share of common stock, with an exercise price of \$ per warrant.
 Each unit will be sold at a negotiated price of \$ per unit.
 The units will not be issued or certificated.
 The shares of common stock and the warrants are immediately separable and will be issued separately, but will be purchased together in this offering.
-The shares of our common stock issuable from time to time upon exercise of the warrants are also being offered pursuant to this prospectus supplement and the accompanying prospectus.
+The shares of our common stock issuable from time to time upon exercise of the warrants are also being offered pursuant to this prospectus.

 Our common stock is quoted on the OTCQB marketplace under the symbol "XBIO."
 We have applied to list our common stock on the NASDAQ Capital Market under the symbol "XBIO."
 No assurance can be given that our application will be approved.
 There is no established public trading market for our common stock and the share prices on an over-the-counter marketplace may not be indicative of the market price of our common stock on the NASDAQ Capital Market.
-On June 23, 2016, the last reported sale price of our common stock on the OTCQB was \$5.40 per share.
+On July 7, 2016, the last reported sale price of our common stock on the OTCQB was \$5.07 per share.

 We are an emerging growth company as that term is used in the Jumpstart Our Business Startups Act of 2012 and, as such, have elected to comply with certain reduced public company reporting requirements for this prospectus and future filings.
-See "Prospectus Summary-Implications of Being an Emerging Growth Company."
+See "Prospectus Summary- Implications of Being an Emerging Growth Company."

-One of our existing institutional investors, an investor affiliated with certain of our directors, has a contractual obligation to purchase an aggregate of up to approximately \$6.5 million in units in this offering at the initial public offering price and on the same terms as the other purchasers in this offering.
+One of our existing institutional investors, an investor affiliated with some of our directors, has a contractual obligation to purchase an aggregate of up to approximately \$6.0 million in units in this offering at the initial public offering price and on the same terms as the other purchasers in this offering.